robert-hh/BME280/README.md

 # BME280 Micropython driver for the BME280 sensor

-This is a driver for the Bosch BME280 temperature/pressure/humidity sensor, for use with MicroPython on Pycom of ESP8266 boards.
+This is a driver for the Bosch BME280 temperature/pressure/humidity sensor, for use with MicroPython boards.
 It is also compatible with the BMP280 which provides the same interface but temperature + pressure only.

-Two different variants of the library are supplied. bme20_int.py uses integer arithmetic, bme280_float.py uses float arithmetic for the compensation  of the raw values.
+Two different variants of the library are supplied. bme280_int.py uses integer arithmetic, bme280_float.py uses float arithmetic for the compensation  of the raw values.
 The results are (almost) the identical, but the format of the returned values differs.